What is SHARE?

 Who can access SHARE exports and how?

-To facilitate the implementation of CDISC standards and further automate clinical research processes, CDISC is implementing an API (Application Programming Interface) to SHARE.
-The API will allow real-time access to standards in a variety of formats (XML, RDF and JSON) for programmatic use by developers and biostatisticians, the creation of CDISC metadata libraries within other organization’s metadata repositories, the support of CDISC standards instantiated in electronic case report forms, and uses by electronic clinical research and learning health systems.
+To facilitate the implementation of CDISC standards and further automate clinical research processes, CDISC has implemented an API (Application Programming Interface) to SHARE.
+The SHARE API allows real-time access to standards in a variety of formats (XML, RDF and JSON) for programmatic use by developers and biostatisticians, the creation of CDISC metadata libraries within other organization’s metadata repositories, the support of CDISC standards instantiated in electronic case report forms, and uses by electronic clinical research and learning health systems.

 API Early Adopter Program

 CDISC invites our members to take part in the Early Adopter Program for the SHARE API.
 This is an opportunity to participate in innovation that will further streamline clinical research processes for myriad of uses, including connecting to your organization’s metadata repository and other research applications, developing commercial products, creating desktop software (e.g., software supporting data analysis), preparing study data for submissions, and reporting.
-For more information, contact the CDISC SHARE Team.
+Additional information and pricing.

 For those new to SHARE, the SHARE FAQ should be your first stop.
 The FAQ is on the CDISC Wiki, and user registration is required.
 If you can't find the answer to your question, please post a comment.